 Tick and flea prevention is also a must.
 The newer oral flea and tick preventatives and tick collars are highly effective and very safe.
 These products prevent these parasites for extended periods.
 Paralysis ticks can be rapidly fatal for dogs and cats of any age, for more information on paralysis ticks visit our webpage here: Paralysis Tick Emergency Care.

-We are currently offering FREE Health Checks by a Vet, free 4 Weeks Pet Insurance, Free Bag of Hill’s Food for new Puppies & Kittens.
+We are currently offering FREE Health Checks by a Vet, FREE 4 Weeks Pet Insurance, FREE sample Bag of Hill’s Food for new Puppies & Kittens.

 Call your local Sydney Animal Hospital now.